parse-community/docs/_includes/rest/files.md

 print result
 </code></pre>

 Note that the name of the file in the request is not the local file name, but the name in the response of the previous upload operation.
+It is also important to add the `url` from the previous upload operation to the request.

 ## Deleting Files